-11.5.2.2 Medical Unit Leader (Deputy Chief Paramedic Services)
+11.5.2.2 Medical Unit Leader Deputy Chief Paramedic Services

 The Medical Unit Leader is responsible for providing extra medical assistance to incident responders and personnel.
-This assistance could be available through the up staffing of ambulances, importing needed equipment and supplies.
-This unit develops an Incident Medical Plan - which is included in the Incident Action Plan and assist the Finance /Administration Section with processing injury-related claims.
+This assistance could be available through the up-staffing of ambulances, and/or importing needed equipment and supplies.
+This unit develops an Incident Medical Plan, which is included in the Incident Action Plan and assist the Finance/Administration Section with processing injury-related claims.
 They are responsible for:

-- Obtaining information on any injuries that occurred during initial response operations. - Organizing and activating locations of aid stations through outside agencies. - Be in contact with Central Ambulance Communication Center, (CACC) to assess the number and location of standby ambulances, air ambulance that are available. - Estimate and activate if needed further medical personnel for the incident. - Inventory and report on the available medical supplies. - Organize and implement any need according to the demands of the Operation Command. - Discuss and report any injuries with the Safety Officer and the Logistics Service Chief. - Provide all documentation to the Documentation Leader based on the need. - Assist the Finance/Administration Chiefs for continued service for the rest of the county during the Incident. - Assist in the communication of: - The Ministry of Medical Officer of Health - Hospitals
+- Obtaining information on any injuries that occurred during initial response operations - Organizing and activating locations of aid stations through outside agencies - Being in contact with Central Ambulance Communication Center (CACC) to assess the number and location of standby land and air ambulances that are available - Estimate and activate, if needed, further medical personnel for the incident - Inventory and report on the available medical supplies - Organize and implement any need according to the demands of the Operations Command - Discuss and report any injuries with the Safety Officer and the Logistics Section Chief - Provide all documentation to the Documentation Leader based on the need - Assist the Finance/Administration Chiefs for continued service for the rest of the county during the Incident - Assist in the communication of: - The Ministry of Medical Officer of Health - Hospitals

-11.5.2.3 Food Unit Leader (Emergency Services Divisional Staff)
+11.5.2.3 Food Unit Leader Emergency Services Divisional Staff

-The Food Unit Leader is responsible for supplying the food needs for the entire incident responders including the Emergency Operation Centre (EOC) and other personnel who are unable to leave the tactical field assignments.
-They will receive a briefing from the Logistics Service Chief and an understating of the need shall be discussed and implemented.
-Documentation will be developed to record, number to be fed, timing of food and drink and location of personnel.
-Other considerations will be;
+The Food Unit Leader is responsible for supplying the food needs for all incident responders including the Emergency Operations Centre (EOC) and other personnel who are unable to leave their tactical field assignments.
+They will receive a briefing from the Logistics Section Chief and an understating of the need shall be discussed and implemented.
+Documentation will be developed to record the numbers to be fed, timing of food and drink, and locations of personnel.
+Other considerations will be:

-- Best method of feeding situation- refer to agreements and work with the Procurement Unit (Finance) on direction. - Understand and ensure sufficient potable water and beverages are available for incident personnel.
-Discussing with the Water Sector to ensure potable water at the facilities. - Organize the transportation of food and drinks to the scene through the Ground Support Unit within the Logistics Section and the Operations Command. - Ensure appropriate food handling practices and safety measures are taken and coordinate activity with the Safety Officer. - Ensure copies of receipts, and bills are organized and distributed to the Finance/ Administration Section. - Elicit extra assistance if required the Logistics Service Chief will assign assistant aid.
+- Best method of feeding situation refer to agreements and work with the Procurement Unit (Finance) on direction - Understand and ensure sufficient potable water and beverages are available for incident personnel.
+Discuss with the Water Sector to ensure potable water at the facilities - Organize the transportation of food and drinks to the scene through the Ground Support Unit within the Logistics Section and the Operations Command - Ensure appropriate food handling practices and safety measures are taken and coordinate activity with the Safety Officer - Ensure copies of receipts and bills are organized and distributed to the Finance/Administration Section - Elicit extra assistance if required the Logistics Section Chief will assign assistant aid

-11.5.2.4 Utilities Leader (Manager of Engineering Services)
+11.5.2.4 Utilities Leader Manager of Engineering Services

 The Utilities Leader will be responsible for all information and organization required for the utilities sector and associated resources.
-They will utilize mapping and Geographic Information System (GIS) when needed tounderstand what elements of the utilities are involved and will advise the LogisticSection Chief of the findings.
-They will organize and work with the head of the Utilities should they arrive at the Emergency Operation Centre (EOC).
-Such Utilities may include but not limited to:
+They will utilize mapping and Geographic Information System (GIS) when needed to understand what elements of the utilities are involved and will advise the Logistic Section Chief of the findings.
+They will organize and work with the head of the Utilities should they arrive at the Emergency Operations Centre (EOC).
+Such Utilities may include but are not limited to:

-- Hydro (Hydro One) - Natural Gas Company (Union)
+- Hydro (Hydro One) - Natural Gas Company (Union Gas)